Skip to main content

 Dispositions & Categories

-You are able to change the dispositions (otherwise known as action buttons) within Myphoner as well as the specific list categories.
-The dispositions change is an account-wide change while for each list the categories can be changed.
+You are able to change the dispositions (the buttons agents use to categorize call outcomes) within Myphoner as well as the specific list categories.
+The disposition change is an account-wide change, while for each list, the categories can be changed.

 You can create integration or API based triggers based on these buttons within your workflow.